AndryRafam/BRSV/README.md

 - 2) In command line, go to the folder containing the downloaded program
 - 3) Type make and press enter to compile
 - 4) Type ./exe and press enter to run

+# WARRANTY
+THE PROGRAM IS UNDER GPL 3.0 LICENSE AND IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.